 New traders usually have an expectation to see results very quickly.
 It’s unrealistic to measure any trading strategy over a period of days or weeks.
 Doing this can lead you to conclude that profits are much better or worse than they really are.

 Performance needs to be averaged at least over several months, if not years.
 Unfortunately many new traders are so highly leveraged that they literally cannot afford any losses and often capitulate out of their strategy at the worst possible time.

-While reason #1 may have some weight, for most traders the last three points are probably far more influential.
+While reason #1 may have some weight, for most traders the last four points are probably more influential.